vismayagrawal/RESPCO/README.md

 ### 5. Generating Splits

 1. Given dataset directory, [code/generate_splits.py](code/generate_splits.py) generates k-fold splits
-2. It saves .txt files, containing the list of the path of preprocessed files
+2. It writes the output to .txt files, which contains the list of the path of preprocessed files

 ### 6. Training and Testing